Gridding and Parameter Expansion for Scalable Latent Gaussian Models of Spatial Multivariate Data: Alaskan LiDAR data

-We implement \modelname\ on two alternative partitions of the spatial domain.
-The first partitioning scheme tessellates the domain into 33 intervals along the horizontal and 500 along the vertical axis, resulting in a coarse partitioning of $\calS$.
-The second uses the same partitioning for the horizontal axis, but $1000$ intervals for the vertical axis.
 Prediction results from the two implementations are reported in Table~\ref{tab:alaska:prediction}.
 All other figures and tables refer to the coarse partition ($33\times 500$) model.
 We observe that the coarser partitioning strategy is conservative as it results in relatively large regions including up to 140 spatial locations.
 Finer partitioning leads to faster computations at a minor cost in terms of predictive accuracy.
-Finally, Table~\ref{tab:alaska:posterior_summaries} provides marginal summaries of the posterior distribution of the unknown covariance and regression parameters.
-Marginal posterior densities and the full Markov chains are available in the Appendix.
+Finally, Table~\ref{tab:alaska:posterior_summaries} provides marginal summaries of the posterior distribution of the unknown covariance and regression parameters of model (\ref{eq:lmc_regression}).
+For example, $\lambda_{\text{f.cvr}}$ is the diagonal entry of $\bLambda$ which refers to the \textit{f.cvr} outcome, and $\lambda_{\text{p.90}, \text{f.cvr}}$ is the off-diagonal entry of $\bLambda$.
+Marginal posterior densities and the full Markov chains are available in the Supplement.
 We find that \textit{loss} has a negative impact on both outcomes even after accounting for spatial variability via the bivariate latent process.
 The two margins are positively associated as evidenced by the positive value of the off-diagonal term of $\bLambda$ (their correlation at a distance $\bh = 0$ is estimated to be about $\sim 0.686$).